 © Depositphotos

 Fancy a trek?
 The Harding Icefield Trail gives you a stairway to glacier heaven, with 40 glaciers waiting to freeze-frame your awed expression.
-It’s nature’s playground, and in the summer, you don’t even need to bring a parka!
+It’s nature’s playground, and in the summer, you don’t even need to bring a parka (at least we hope).

 Glacier National Park, Montana